 The final ELD rule was published by the FMCSA in 2015.
 Now the compliance deadline for the ELD mandate is just 60 days from now.

-According to the ELD mandate, most commercial drivers would require FMCSA-certified electronic logging devices after December 18, 2017.
+According to the ELD mandate, most commercial drivers would require FMCSA-registered electronic logging devices after December 18, 2017.
 The era of using paper logs to record Hours-of-Service and Record of Duty Status (RODS) information is over.
 After December 18, 2017, all that information would be automatically recorded by engine-connected ELDs.

 We wrote this blog post as a reminder that if you haven’t installed ELDs yet, you only have 60 days.
 And, without any doubt, there is a lot to do.

 First of all, there were a lot of rumors that the ELD mandate would get delayed.

 As you must know by now, there are almost no chances of the ELD mandate getting delayed.